rust-lang/book/nostarch/chapter02.md

 ```

 Nice!
 You can see we even added spaces before our guess, and it still figured
 out that we guessed 76.
-Run the program a few times.
-Verify that guessing
+Run the program a few times to verify the different
+behavior with different kinds of input: guess the number correctly, guess a
-the secret number works, as well as guessing a number too small.
+number that is too high, and guess a number that is too low.

 Now we’ve got most of the game working, but we can only make one guess.
 Let’s
-change that by adding loops!
+change that by adding a loop!

-## Looping
+## Allowing Multiple Guesses with Looping

 The `loop` keyword gives us an infinite loop.
-Let’s add that in:
+We'll add that in to give us more
+chances at guessing the number:

+Filename: src/main.rs

 ```rust,ignore
 extern crate rand;